sopra-fs24-group-26/client/README.md

 The AdjacencyManager handles the game logic.
 It builds the game world and checks valid tile placements.

+### Scene

+Our game mainly consists of title screen, lobby screen, game screen and end screen.
+Each screen is a scene.
+The user is directed to title screen on entry.
+If joining is accepted, the scene transitions to lobbyscreen, where the user can copy link to game session, check out tutorial, quit lobby, or start game.
+Once inside the game screen, the client displays the game state, co-player information and available tiles with the help of game UI screen.
+As soon as game ends, the user is ported to the end screen.
+Given that the browser holds valid player information, the user will be ported to the correct scene whenever the user reenters the game.

 ## Roadmap

 ## Authors